outbrain/ob1k/README.md

 </dependency>
 ```

-The next step will be to create a service end point.
+The next step will be to create a service endpoint.
 A service endpoint is an interface and an implementation.
 Each method in the implementation will be mapped to a URL which clients as well as a simple web browser can invoke.
-In the next example we are creating a service with on endpoint named helloWorld which gets no arguments and returns a string.
+In the next example we are creating a service with on endpoint named `helloWorld` which gets no arguments and returns a string.
 ```java
 public interface IHelloService extends Service {
    ComposableFuture<String> helloWorld();